Parents agonize over back-to-school decisions amid pandemic

 “Until they figure out what’s going on (with the virus), let’s take one kid out of the system,” she said.

+Many countries are seeing rising cases tolls.
+France’s coronavirus infection rate crept higher Saturday, and Spain cracked down on nightlife, trying to tamp down on new infection clusters.

+India, with has the world’s third-highest infections behind the United States and Brazil, saw a surge of more than 49,000 new cases, raising its total to over 1.3 million.
+Its reported death toll is over 31,000.

-In New York City, Macho Lara, an IT manager at a Brooklyn charter school, said he and his wife have agonized over what to do with their children, who are entering third and fifth grade at public schools.
+In New York City, Macho Lara, an IT manager at a Brooklyn charter school, said he and his wife have agonized over what to do with their children, who are entering third grade and fifth grade at public schools.

 Officials are tentatively offering the public school system’s 1.1 million students the choice between continuing remote instruction or a hybrid model where children attend classes a few days out of the week.